middleman/middlemanapp.com/source/advanced/external-pipeline.html.markdown

 In the past few years, the community has moved away from Rails and is now focused on task runners (Gulp, Grunt), dependency management (Browserify, Webpack) via NPM, official tooling (ember-cli, react-native) and transpilers (ClojureScript, Elm).

-Middleman cannot accomodate all these different solutions and languages, so we've decided to allow all of them to live inside Middleman.
+Middleman cannot accommodate all these different solutions and languages, so we've decided to allow all of them to live inside Middleman.
 This feature is called `external_pipeline` and it allows Middleman to run multiple subprocesses which output content to temporary folders which are then merged into the Middleman sitemap.

 # Ember Example